readyapi/cligenius/docs/tutorial/options/name.md

 Let's say the function parameter name is `user_name` as above, but you want the *CLI option* to be just `--name`.

-You can pass the *CLI option* name that you want to have in the following positional argument passed to `types.Option()`:
+You can pass the *CLI option* name that you want to have in the following positional argument passed to `cligenius.Option()`:

 === "Python 3.7+"